Kill the Irishman: Casting

-Due to the troubled development of Kill the Irishman, Reid decided to make a documentary about Greene's life, known as Danny Greene: the Rise and Fall of the Irishman.
-From his research for the movie, Reid became specialized in the Northern Ohio crime scene and Greene's life, and felt that by making the documentary, at least he could go to his "grave 'saying I tried'".
+Due to the troubled development of Kill the Irishman, Reid decided to make a documentary about Greene's life, to be entitled Danny Greene: the Rise and Fall of the Irishman.
+From his research for the movie, Reid became specialized in the Northern Ohio crime scene and Greene's life and felt that by making the documentary, he could go to his "grave saying I tried."

-In 2009, with 17 hours of the documentary shot, Reid was told his film had been green-lit.
-He joined forces with the production company Code Entertainment and engaged with a "reliable" director; Jonathan Hensleigh.
-They then signed the actors Val Kilmer and Christopher Walken, and later Vincent D'Onofrio (Full Metal Jacket), Paul Sorvino (Goodfellas), and the Irish actor Ray Stevenson, respectively.
-Stevenson was filming The Book of Eli when he got a telephone call from Hensleigh, so they arranged to meet in Los Angeles; according to Stevenson, he was drawn to the script and immediately made a deal.
+In 2009, with seventeen hours of the documentary shot, Reid was told his film had been greenlit.
+He joined forces with production company Code Entertainment and engaged with a "reliable" director, Jonathan Hensleigh.
+They signed actors Val Kilmer and Christopher Walken and later Vincent D'Onofrio (Full Metal Jacket), Paul Sorvino (Goodfellas), and Ray Stevenson.
+Stevenson was filming The Book of Eli when he received a telephone call from Hensleigh, so they arranged to meet in Los Angeles; according to Stevenson, he was drawn to the script and immediately made a deal.

 Production

 Filming

 On May 19, 2009, the film entered principal photography.
 It was shot within seven weeks, mostly in and around Detroit.
 This was partly because the city gave tax credits which Cleveland would not match.
 According to the 2009 report by the Michigan Film Office, Kill the Irishman received roughly $3 million in subsidies.
-Michigan's film rebate pays up to 42 percent of filmmakers' expenses for costs incurred while filming in the state.
-Ohio offers only 25 to 35 percent in subsidies, meaning that if the producers spent the same amount filming in Cleveland, they would have received $500,000 to $1.25 million less in subsidies.
-On the other hand, Stevenson said that they wanted to film in Cleveland, but the city had "prettied itself up" and changed, whereas Detroit was - in his opinion - still "on its knees".
+Michigan's film rebate paid up to forty-two percent of filmmakers' expenses for costs incurred while filming in the state, whereas Ohio offered only twenty-five to thirty-five percent in subsidies, meaning that if the producers spent the same amount filming in Cleveland, they would have received $500,000 to $1.25 million less in subsidies.
+On the other hand, Stevenson said that they had wanted to film in Cleveland, but the city had "prettied itself up" and changed, while Detroit remained, in his opinion, "on its knees".

-Two incidents occurred during filming.
-On the first, seven bullet holes were shot into one of the trucks used during production.
-On the second, the cast and crew were driving from the set, and a pedestrian was shot in the neck outside a supermarket.
-The ambulance took 35–45 minutes to arrive, and waited a further 35–45 minutes for the police to arrive.
-The paramedics refused to take the victim to the hospital without a police escort.
-According to Stevenson, there was a possibility that rival gangmembers would shoot at the paramedics for trying to resuscitate the victim.
+At one point during filming, seven bullet holes were shot into one of the crew's trucks used for the production.
+Another day, as the cast and crew were leaving the set, a pedestrian was shot in the neck outside a supermarket.
+The ambulance took thirty-five to forty-five minutes to arrive and waited a similar amount of time the police to arrive, as the paramedics refused to take the victim to the hospital without a police escort.
+According to Stevenson, there was a possibility that rival gang members might shoot at the paramedics for trying to resuscitate the victim.